jroblak/jroblak.github.com/_posts/2019-10-01-hack-the-box-smasher2.md

 Once authenticated, I had access to two files: `auth.py` and `ses.so`.
 After looking at the files, it appeared that this is what was powering `wonderfulsessionmanager.smasher2.htb`.
 Unfortunately, `auth.py` had its credentials removed, so some reversing was in order.

 `auth.py` was a very basic Flask application that had two endpoints.
-The first was a simple authentication API which returned an API token on a successfuly auth.
+The first was a simple authentication API which returned an API token on a successful auth.
 The other allowed the executution of `bash` jobs with a valid API token.
 There were no obvious bugs or exploitable issues with the Flask app itself, so I investigated the `ses.so` file.
 This was a CPython extension which was imported by `auth.py`.
 It provided the actual authentication for `auth.py`.

 I decided to start with some basic static analysis.
 This has because much easier for those of us without tens of thousands of dollars to spend on IDA Pro with the release of [GHIDRA](https://ghidra-sre.org).
 GHIDRA is a free reverse engineering tool from the NSA with a pretty powerful disassembler / decompiler.